 BETWIXT the two apartments a man waited for the queen.

-This man was Charny.
+This man was De Charny, covered with blood.

-"The king!" cried Marie Antoinette, on seeing the blood on the dress of the young man.
-"The king!
-Monsieur, you promised to save the king!"
-"The king is saved, madame," replied Charny.
+The king! cried Marie Antoinette, on seeing the blood on the dress of the young man; the king!
+Monsieur, you promised to save the king!

+The king is saved, Madame, replied De Charny.

-And looking toward the doors which the queen had left open, in order to reach the Œil de Bœuf, where at this time were assembled the queen, Mme.
-Royale,† the dauphin, and a few guards, Charny was about to ask what had become of Andrée, when his eyes met those of the queen.
-This look stopped the question which was about to issue from his lips.
+And looking towards the doors which the queen had left open, in order to reach the il de Buf, where at this time were assembled the queen, Madame Royale, the dauphin, and a few guards, De Charny was about to ask what had become of Andrée, when his eyes met those of the queen.

+This look stopped the question which about to issue from his lips.

-But the queen's look had dived into the recesses of Charny's heart.
+But the queen's look pierced into the recesses of Charny's heart.

 There was no need for his speaking.
 Marie Antoinette had divined his thought.

-"She is coming," said the queen, "you need not be uneasy."
-And she ran to the dauphin, and clasped him in her The Œil de Bœuf, which has so very frequently been mentioned in this book, had a historical interest.
-It was an oval room in the great palace of Versailles, and its history, compiled recently by one of the most distinguished writers of France, comprises more pages than the annals of many a European kingdom.
-In the coterie of the Regent Duke of Orleans, of Louis XV., and of the early days of the reign of Louis XVI., flourished, and not until the days of the Emperor Napoleon did it lose its prestige.
-The scandal of this room was one of the great causes which made the whole of the bourgeoisie and middle classes of France so cordially detest the old monarchy, and induced them to throw the whole weight of their influence into the cause of the Revolution.
-Such scenes as were enacted there made Lafayette, Beauharnais, De Romoeub, and other nobles use all their influence to destroy a throne built up by crime, and with courtiers and courtesans as its supporters. † The title given to the eldest daughters of the kings of France.
-Andrée, immediately after this, closed the last door, and in her turn entered the room called the Œil de Beuf.
-Andrée and Charny did not exchange a word.
+She is coming, said the queen; you need not be uneasy.

+And she ran to the dauphin, and clasped him in her arms.

+Andrée immediately after this closed the last door, and in her turn entered the room called the il de Buf.

+Andrée and De Charny did not exchange a word.

 The smile of the one replied to the smile of the other, and that was all.

 Strange to say, these two hearts, which had so long been severed, began to entertain feelings which responded to each other.

-During this time the queen looked around her, and as if she felt delight in finding Charny in fault: "The king," she inquired, "where is the king?"
-"The king is seeking for you, madame," tranquilly replied Charny; "he went to your apartment by one corridor, while you were coming here by another."
+During this time the queen looked around her; and as if she felt delight in finding De Charny in fault:

+The king, she inquired, where is the king?

+The king is seeking for you, Madame, tranquilly replied De Charny; he went to your apartment by one corridor, while you were coming here by another.

 At the same instant loud cries were heard in the adjoining room.

-They were the assassins, who were vociferating, "Down with the Austrian woman!
-Down with the Messaline!
+They were the assassins, who were vociferating, Down with the Austrian woman!
+Down with the Messalina!
 Down with the Veto!
 She must be strangled!
-She must be hanged!"
+She must be hanged!

 At the same time two pistol-shots were heard, and two balls pierced through the door at different heights.

-One of these balls passed only a quarter of an inch above the head of the dauphin, and then buried itself in the opposite wainscoting.
-"Oh! my God! my God!" cried the queen falling upon her knees.
+One of these balls passed only a quarter of an inch above the head or the dauphin, and then buried itself in the opposite wainscoting.

+Oh, my God! my God! cried the queen, falling upon her knees, we shall all be killed!

-The five or six guards, upon a sign made to them by Charny, then placed themselves before the queen and the two royal children, thus forming a rampart for them with their bodies.
-At that moment the king appeared, his eyes full of tears, his face pale as death; he was ealling for the queen, as the queen had ealled for him.
+The five or six guards, upon a sign made to them by De Charny, then placed themselves before the queen and the two royal children, thus forming a rampart for them with their bodies.

+At that moment the king appeared, his eyes full of tears, his face pale as death; he was calling for the queen as the queen had called for him.

 He perceived her, and threw himself into her arms.

-"Saved! saved!" exclaimed the queen.
+Saved! saved! exclaimed the queen.

-"By him, madame," eried the king, pointing to Charny, "and you are saved by him also, are you not?"
-"By his brother," replied the queen.
+By him, Madame, cried the king, pointing to De Charny; and you are saved by him also, are you not?

+By his brother, replied the queen.

-"Sir," said Louis XVI. to the count, "we owe so much to your family, so much that we shall never be able to repay the debt."
-The queen's eyes met those of Andrée, and she turned away her head, blushing deeply.
+Sir, said Louis XVI. to the count, we owe much to your family, so much that we shall never be able to repay the debt.

+The queen's eyes met those of Andrdée, and she turned away her head, blushing deeply.

 The blows of the assailants were heard endeavoring to destroy the door.